David Almansa: Finetwork Intact GP (2023)

-Almansa made wild card apparances in the 3 Spanish rounds in the 2023 season for Finetwork Intact GP, although he would end up withdrawing from the season finale in Valencia after Free Practice One due to an injury.
-In his 2 starts, he had a best result of 20th, coming in his first one at Jerez.
+Almansa made wild card appearances in the three Spanish rounds in the 2023 season for Finetwork Intact GP, although he would end up withdrawing from the season finale in Valencia after Free Practice One due to an injury.
+In his two starts, he had a best result of 20th, coming in his first one at Jerez.

 Rivacold Snipers Team (2023-2024)

-Due to an injury sustained by Romano Fenati, Almansa was called up to race for the Rivacold Snipers Team, racing for his 4th manufacturer in 5 starts, at the Japanese Grand Prix.
+Due to an injury sustained by Romano Fenati, Almansa was called up to race for the Rivacold Snipers Team, racing for his fourth manufacturer in six starts, (Note: Almansa raced for KTM, Husqvarna, CFMoto and Honda.
+Even though the Husqvarna and CFMoto are simply rebadged KTM's, they were classified as different constructors.) at the Japanese Grand Prix.
 He would finish 17th.

-Almansa would join the team full time for the 2024 Moto3 World Championship, as he attampted to make his first full season.
+Almansa would join the team full time for the 2024 Moto3 World Championship, as he attempted to make his first full season.
 He would miss the first three races and end up finishing 22nd, scoring 18 points with a best finish of 11th, which he achieved at the San Marino and Malaysian rounds of the season.

 Leopard Racing (2025)

 Almansa moved to the Leopard Racing team for 2025, where he found much better results than in 2024.
-He scored his first top 10 in Moto3 at the Buriram opener, adding more through the season, and scored his first pole position at Barcelona, scoring a second one at Sepang, where he also earned his best finish of third, after the disqualification of his teammate.
+He scored his first top-ten in Moto3 at the Buriram opener, adding more through the season.
+Almansa scored his first pole position at Barcelona, scoring a second one at Sepang.
+In the same race, he also earned his best finish of third, after the disqualification of his teammate.